 Basic principles on information security

-In fiscal 2013, we will enhance our information security by steadily managing our information assets and providing information security education to employees.
+We will enhance our information security by steadily managing our information assets and providing information security education to employees.
 At the same time, we will improve our information security level based on a PDCA cycle-driven management system so that the safety of the information assets handled by the Fujikura Group will be preserved, and this will help us win even more trust from society.

 Protection of intellectual property